12 Best Burr Coffee Grinders of 2022

 Baratza Encore is an automatic conical burr coffee grinder.
 Coffee professionals often considered it one of the best entry-level coffee grinders on the market.
 Baratza Encore grinder features 40mm stainless steel conical burrs and a 550 RPM motor.
 It is not as fast as some other grinders, but the slower speed ensures low heat and good grind consistency.
 It has 40 grind settings that range from 250 to 1200 microns, making it an excellent grinder for manual brewing methods and the best grinder for French press brewing on our list.
 It can also grind for espresso but won’t doesn’t offer a lot of flexibility at this range.

 The key benefits of the Baratza Encore are the excellent grind consistency, durability, and value for money.
 Using the Baraza Encore is simple, but it lacks a timer function, so it does not provide hands-free grinding.
 To grind your coffee beans, you switch the dial on the side to the “on” position, then switch it back to “off” when you want to stop.
 You can also grind by pressing down the pulse button on the front of the grinder.
-You either need your timer or weigh your beans before placing them in the hopper to get the right amount off coffee grounds.
+You either need your timer or weigh your beans before placing them in the hopper to get the right amount of coffee grounds.

 Baratza produces the Baratza Encore grinder.
 The brand makes long-lasting and durable products and encourages users to repair their machines rather than replace them.
 Tutorials are available online, and replacement parts are readily available.
-You can buy the Baratza Encore on Amazon.
-The retail price is around $170.

 For more details, read our Baratza Encore burr coffee grinder review.